-During the quarter, the Company entered into a new banking agreement which expires in July 2020, consisting of a \$35,000 U.S. revolving credit facility, a \$5,000 U.S. overdraft facility, a 4,000 EUR overdraft facility, 110,000 INR overdraft facility and a \$10,000 U.S. delayed draw credit facility.
-The Company also has access to 70 Euro and 160,000 Indian rupees letters of credit.
+During the second quarter of 2016, the Company entered into an amended credit agreement which expires in July 2020, consisting of a \$35,000 U.S. revolving credit facility, a \$5,000 U.S. overdraft facility, a 4,000 EUR overdraft facility, 110,000 Indian Rupees ("INR") overdraft facility and a \$10,000 U.S. delayed draw credit facility.
+The Company also has access to 70 EUR and 160,000 INR letters of credit.
 This new agreement provides an additional \$10,000 U.S. of credit to HPS.
-Based on exchange rates in effect at July 2, 2016, the combined Canadian dollar equivalent available prior to any utilization of the facilities was \$75,500.
+Based on exchange rates in effect at October 1, 2016, the combined Canadian dollar equivalent available prior to any utilization of the facilities was \$76,890.

 This is an unsecured 5-year committed facility that provides financing certainty for the future.
-The new financing better aligns our Canadian, U.S. and European banking requirements, supports our hedging strategies, and provides financing for our operational requirements and capital for our strategic initiatives.
+This agreement better aligns our Canadian, U.S. and European banking requirements, supports our hedging strategies and provides financing for our operational requirements and capital for our strategic initiatives.